gladkikhartem/dragonlock/README.md

 - redis setup & maintenance just to cache a few values

 ## Use-cases
-* Ensure exclusive code execution with minimal latency overhead.
+* Ensure exclusive code execution across multiple machines with minimal latency overhead.
-* Generate short, sequential IDs
+* Generate globaly unique sequential IDs.
-* Share configuration among multiple servers that is updated instantly
+* Share state among 100s of servers that is updated in milliseconds.

-* Cache values in centralized storage
+## Current status
+This is Work In Progress right now.
+Stability testing, docs, admin endpoints & UI are required.

 ## API Design:
 API is divided into "accounts" (aka partitions), where 1 account can't share any data with another account.